4 Areas of Self-Care to Create Holistic Wellness

 Physical Self-Care

 Physical self-care is all about taking care of your body.
 We know that physical health is only part of the focus in a holistic approach, but working on physical health may be the easiest place to start, especially if you are not ready to dig into your emotional wellness.
-The Nervous System and the Digestive System are connected by the gut-brain axis, and this IS an aspect of physical health that will affect your mental and emotional, wellness.
+The gut-brain axis connects the Nervous System and the Digestive System, and this IS an aspect of physical health that will affect your mental and emotional wellness.

 Emotional Self-Care

 Emotional self-care is exactly what it sounds like.
-It’s all about understanding, and supporting your emotions.
-Many people have a hard time expressing their feelings, setting boundaries (especially with themselves!), and engaging in activities that make them happy.
+It’s all about understanding and supporting your emotions.
+Many people have difficulty expressing their feelings, setting boundaries (especially with themselves!), and engaging in activities that make them happy.
 Journaling is one way to take care of your emotional wellness!

 Mental Self-Care

 Mental self-care stimulates your mind.
 This includes engaging in activities that promote mental stimulation, such as reading, learning, and problem-solving.
-Sudoko anyone?
-This type of stimulation keeps your mind healthy as you age, and helps with neuroplasticity.
-Neuroplasticity is defined as “the ability of the nervous system to change its activity in response to intrinsic or extrinsic stimuli by reorganizing its structure, functions, or connections (1).”
+Sudoku anyone?
+This type of stimulation keeps your mind healthy as you age and helps with neuroplasticity.
+Neuroplasticity is defined as “the ability of the nervous system to change its activity in response to intrinsic or extrinsic stimuli by reorganizing its structure, functions, or connections (1).“

-Mental self-care also includes taking breaks when you need them and avoiding activities that cause mental fatigue.
+Mental self-care also includes taking breaks when needed and avoiding activities that cause mental fatigue.

 Spiritual Self-Care